 PLEASE INSERT FIGURE 1 ABOUT HERE

 Retrieval.
 Each block comprised 48 trials that included a cue, word, and response screen (Figure 1, right).
 On 16 trials each, the cue was “Side” or “Question” and the word came from the preceding encoding block; these cues prompted perceptual and conceptual source retrieval, respectively.
-On the remaining trials the cue was “Odd/Even” the word was a numeral between “one” and “ninety-six”, and the participant judged parity.
-All trials involved reading a cue, interpreting it, and retrieving information, but on Odd/Even trials retrieval was directed at semantic rather than episodic memory.
+On the remaining trials the cue was “Odd/Even” and the word was a numeral between “one” and “ninety-six”, and the participant judged parity.
+All trials involved reading a cue, interpreting it, and retrieving information, but on Odd/Even trials, retrieval was directed at semantic rather than episodic memory.
 Thus, comparing ERP data from Side or Question trials versus Odd/Even trials should isolate activity mediating episodic retrieval.
 Presentation order of words and cues was random.
 The response screen consisted of ‘RESPOND’ printed above the word with the numbers 1-5 printed below and corresponding to a choice and level of confidence in that choice (Figure 1, right).
 A jittered interval (500-2000 ms) separated the trials.

 EEG Recording